How Much Compensation Can I Claim For A Skiing Accident? Calculate Amounts And Online Guide

 When it comes to severe head injuries, medical attention must be sought straight away.
 If your skiing accident resulted in the following, you would need to be hospitalised as soon as possible:

-- You remain unconscious – even if this is for a brief amount of time
+- Remain unconscious – even if this is for a brief amount of time

-- You suffer a concussion – if you experience a sudden but short loss of mental capacity following a blow to the head and have a glazed look in your eyes and/or you seem confused, but not unconscious
+- Suffer a concussion – if you experience a sudden but short loss of mental capacity following a blow to the head and have a glazed look in your eyes and/or you seem confused, but not unconscious

-- You have difficulty staying awake and trouble speaking
+- Have difficulty staying awake and trouble speaking

 - There is clear fluid or blood from your nose and/or ears